-CBC Radio started the ball rolling by launching its Radiothon, hosted by Jonna Brewer and Vanessa Blanch, between 6 a.m. and 21 p.m. on CBC Radio One.
+CBC Radio started the ball rolling by launching its Radiothon, hosted by Jonna Brewer and Vanessa Blanch, between 6 a.m. and 9 a.m. on CBC Radio One.
 They also interviewed numerous volunteers, cancer survivors as well as health care professionals.
-They set the tone of the day by raising $ 214 162.
+They set the tone of the day by raising $ 214,162.

-The funds raised this year will be used to upgrade the Mgr.
-Henri Cormier Lodge, restore the Dr. Léon Richard Oncology Centre and promote paediatric leukemia research.
+The funds raised this year will be used to upgrade the Mgr.-Henri-Cormier Lodge, restore the Dr.-Léon-Richard Oncology Centre and promote paediatric leukemia research.
 You can find more information on the beneficiary projects at arbredelespoir.ca.

-The Tree of Hope campaign is a fundraising campaign undertaken by the CHU Dumont Foundation that is aimed at developing the Dr. Léon Richard Oncology Centre as well as improving the wellness of patients staying at the Mgr.
-Henri Cormier Lodge and research capacity at the Atlantic Cancer Research Institute (ACRI).
-Since its beginnings in 1989, the Tree of Hope campaign has raised over 22 million dollars.
+The Tree of Hope Campaign is a fundraising campaign undertaken by the CHU Dumont Foundation that is aimed at developing the Dr.-Léon-Richard Oncology Centre as well as improving the wellness of patients staying at the Mgr.-Henri-Cormier Lodge and research capacity at the Atlantic Cancer Research Institute (ACRI).
+Since its beginnings in 1989, the Tree of Hope Campaign has raised over 22 million dollars.
 100 % of the funds raised are reinvested in New Brunswick for cancer patients in the province.